 Dealfront is a European-native B2B go-to-market platform built on official trade registers and GDPR-compliant data architecture.

-With five integrated modules covering website visitor identification (Leadfeeder from $99/month), prospecting (Target), account intelligence (Connect), display advertising (Promote), and data management (Datacare), it lets B2B teams identify, research, and reach European accounts with data depth no US-first platform matches.
+With its integrated modules covering website visitor identification (Leadfeeder from $99/month), the Platform plan (from $399/month annually), and custom-quoted prospecting, account intelligence, display advertising, and data management capabilities, it lets B2B teams identify, research, and reach European accounts with data depth no US-first platform matches.

-Its per-record source traceability, ISO 27001 and 27701 certifications, and EU-only data hosting make it the right choice for teams selling primarily into European markets where compliance is a procurement requirement, organizations that need trade-register-level accuracy for European company data, and businesses where GDPR audit trails matter to legal and procurement teams.
+Its per-record source traceability, ISO 27001 and 27701 certifications, and EU-only data hosting make it the right choice for:

 ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.